OpenNebula/docs/source/overview/cloud_architecture_and_design/one_deploy_overview.rst

 |

-In the sections below you will find a brief overview of architectures and requirements for installing an OpenNebula cloud on the most basic architecture.
-The documentation also includes two simple tutorials for performing a simple installation on two of the reference architectures: with local storage for datastores, and with shared storage.
+In the sections below you will find a brief overview of reference architectures and requirements for installing an OpenNebula cloud with the most basic configuration.
+The documentation also includes two short tutorials for performing a simple installation on two of the reference architectures: with local storage for datastores, and with shared storage.

-.. important:: The recommended OS for using the playbooks is Ubuntu 24.04.
-All configuration and commands in the tutorials are in reference to this OS.
-While it is possible to use other OSes to perform the installation, these are out of the scope of the tutorial.
-For the complete OneDeploy documentation, please refer to the `OneDeploy Wiki <https://github.com/OpenNebula/one-deploy/wiki>`__.
+.. important:: The recommended OS for using the playbooks is Ubuntu 24.04 or 22.04.
+The tutorials contain configuration and commands tested on this OS.
+It is possible to use other OSes to perform the installation; for reference please see the `OneDeploy Wiki <https://github.com/OpenNebula/one-deploy/wiki>`__.

 Reference Architectures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The playbooks in OneDeploy contain the configuration for two reference cloud architectures, which you can deploy to with minimal configuration.
+The playbooks in OneDeploy contain the configuration for two reference cloud architectures, using local storage and shared storage for image datastores.
+You can deploy to both architectures with minimal configuration.
+Additionally, the `OneDeploy Wiki <https://github.com/OpenNebula/one-deploy/wiki>`__ includes additional configurations such as Ceph storage, High-Availability for the Front-end, federation, and installing the Front-end in a VM.

-Single Front-end with Local Storage
+Single Front-end Cloud with Local Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is the most basic architecture.
 A single OpenNebula Front-end hosts all of the services required to run the cloud, as well as the virtual disk images for Virtual Machines.
-To initiate, VMs the Front-end transfers the images to the hypervisors.
+To instantiate VMs, the Front-end transfers the images to the Hypervisors where the VMs will run.

 This architecture uses the most basic network configuration, a flat (bridged) network.
 The IPs used in the virtual network will be simply part of the physical network.

-Single Front-end with Shared Storage
+Single Front-end Cloud with Shared Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This architecture is a variation of the Local Storage architecture.
 In this configuration, an NFS/NAS server provides the storage for the Virtual Machines, and the image repository.